rollbar/rollbar-php/README.md

 $log->addWarning('Foo');
 ```

 *Note:* Currently there is an outstanding Pull Request [Sync RollbarHandler with the latest changes rollbar/rollbar package](https://github.com/Seldaek/monolog/pull/1042) in `Seldaek:monolog` repository with an update for our `Monolog\Handler\RollbarHandler`.
-Unfortunately, it has not been merged in by the maintainers.
+Unfortunately, it has not been merged in by the maintainers yet.
 In meantime, we included the Monolog handler as part of our repository.
 We recommend using `Rollbar\Monolog\Handler\RollbarHandler` from `rollbar/rollbar-php` repo.
 Do *NOT* use `Monolog\Handler\RollbarHandler` from `Seldaek:monolog` repo as it is outdated.

 ## Configuration